FilippoBurresi/FWBD_Tendering/README.md

 To optimize the smart contract we combined different adjustments:
 * eliminated redundant variables and events
-* readjusted the order of the variables to save space
+* readjusted the order of variables to save space
-* carefull consideration about function type (public, external, internal, private, pure and view)
+* careful consideration about function type (public, external, internal, private, pure and view)
 * use of calldata and memory type inside functions

 Overall, we were able to save 292167 wei of transaction costs.
 Here, a more comprehensive plot of the results of the optimization steps that we followed: